Neroware/GodotRx/README.md

 First, we create an endless loop on our separate Thread using `while_do`.
-In this very scenario, since the condition is always 'true', we could also use `repeat_value`, but we want to be able to complete the sequence.
+In this very scenario, since the condition is always 'true', we could also use `repeat_value`, but we want to be able to terminate the sequence.

 Using `flat_map`, for each repeat, we let a new computation commence.